-Bank reconciliation is a critical process in financial management that ensures the accuracy of your financial records by matching transactions in your iVendNext account with those in your bank statement.
-This article will guide you through the process of bank reconciliation in iVendNext, including manual and semi-automatic reconciliation tools, and best practices for maintaining accurate records.
+Bank reconciliation in iVendNext helps verify your financial records by matching system transactions with your bank statement.
+This article walks you through manual and semi-automatic tools, plus tips for keeping records accurate.

 Bank reconciliation is the process of comparing the transactions recorded in your iVendNext account with those in your bank statement.
 This helps identify discrepancies, such as missing or unmatched transactions, and ensures that your financial records are accurate and up-to-date.